edn-format/edn/README.md

 enumeration values.
 Keywords follow the rules of symbols, except they can (and must) begin with a colon, e.g. `:fred` or `:my/fred`.
 If the target platform does not have a keyword type distinct from a symbol type, the same type can be used without conflict, since the mandatory leading `:` of keywords is disallowed for symbols.
+Per the symbol rules above, :/ and :/anything are not legal keywords.

 If the target platform supports some notion of interning, it is a further semantic of keywords that all instances of the same keyword yield the identical object.